esDotDev/get_it_mixin/README.md

 }
 ```

-As you can see `get()` is used exactly like using `GetIt` directly with all its parameters. `getX()` does the same but offers a selector function that has to return the final value from the referenced object.
-Most of the time you probably will only use `get()`, but the selector function can be used to do any data processing that might me needed before you can use the value.
+As you can see `get()` is used exactly like using `GetIt` directly with all its parameters. `getX()` does the same but offers a selector function that returns a property on the referenced object.
+Most of the time you will probably only use `get()`, but the selector function can be used for any data processing reqired before you can use the value.

 **get() and getX() can be called multiple times inside a Widget and also outside the `build()` function.**

 ### Watching Data
-The following functions will return a value and rebuild the widget every-time this data inside GetIt changes. **Important: This function can only be called inside the `build()` function and you can only watch any objects only once.
-Also all of these function have to be called always and in the same order on every `build` meaning they can't be called conditionally otherwise the mixin gets confused**
+The following functions will return a value and rebuild the widget every-time the value changes. **Important: This function can only be called inside the `build()` method and you can only watch an object once.
+Also, all of these function have to be called in the same order on every `build` (meaning they can't be called conditionally), otherwise the mixin gets confused.**

-Imagine you have an object inside `GetIt` registered that implements `ValueListenableBuilder<String>` named `currentUserName` and we want the above widget to rebuild every-time it's value changes.
+Imagine you have an object registered with `GetIt` that implements `ValueListenableBuilder<String> currentUserName` and we want to bind it to a Widget, that rebuilds any time the `currentUserName` changes.

 We could do this adding a `ValueListenableBuilder`:

 ```Dart
 class TestStateLessWidget1 extends StatelessWidget {